SidneyHollingsworth/kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered

+`human error`

 ## Results

-- What are two conclusions you can draw about the Outcomes based on Launch Date?
+1. Outcomes based on Launch Date Conclusions

+-
+-

-- What can you conclude about the Outcomes based on Goals?
+2. Outcomes based on Goals Conclusion

-- What are some limitations of this dataset?
+-

+3. Dataset limitations

+-

+4. Further Analysis

-- What are some other possible tables and/or graphs that we could create?
+- possible tables and/or graphs that we could create